davidjettt/davidjettt/README.md

 - ⚡ Fun fact: ...
 -->

-Hello my name is David!
+My name is David!
 I am a creative, detail-oriented developer.
 I love problem solving and use this to fuel my passion for designing functional and elegant web applications.
 I enjoy challenges and have a curiosity and desire to always build my knowledge.
 Some of my hobbies